WVU Mountaineer visits Moundsville students

 Mountaineers read.
 I’m a neuroscience major at WVU, so reading’s super important to learning and learning new words.
 Instilling that early is really important.
 Dr. Seuss’s birthday was Wednesday, so I’ve been going to schools all over the state of West Virginia and going around talking to them about how important reading is.Colson Gover, WVU Mountaineer

-If you’re wondering the most asked question that the Mountaineer gets on school visits; t’s if his cap is a real raccoon.
+If you’re wondering the most asked question that the Mountaineer gets on school visits; it’s if his cap is a real raccoon.
 He said yes, it is!